Here are some contact details that may be of use to you:

-- The cemetery and outdoor areas at Larksmead and Park Road remain open and funerals will continue but attendance will be in line with lockdown legislation.
+- The cemetery and outdoor areas at Larksmead and Park Road are open and funeral attendance will be in line with lockdown legislation.

 - The allotments are open.

 - Public toilets are open.

 The Town Council has postponed its events until further notice and is holding its meetings online.
 Please visit the meetings page for agendas and minutes and to find out how to join a meeting online.

 All hirers cancelling their sessions/events were/are offered a full refund.
 The Town Council has resolved not to impose its booking conditions in this unprecedented situation in order to lessen the impact on the small businesses and organisations that use council venues.